michaelgoin/healthcheck-middleware/README.md

 var healthcheck = require('healthcheck-middleware');
 ```
 ## healthcheck([options])
 Returns healthcheck middleware using the given options.
-The middleware will return a JSON response with status 200 on success or status 500 on failure (see addChecks).
+The middleware will return a JSON response with status 200 on success or status 500 on `addChecks` failure (see addChecks).

 ```js
 app.use('/healthcheck', healthcheck());
 ```
+> {status: 'success', uptime: 3, memoryUsage: {rss: 32587776, heapTotal: 29604500, heapUsed: 14572104}}

 ## options
 These properties can be passed as a part of the `options` object:
-* addChecks
+* `addChecks`
-* healthInfo
+* `healthInfo`

 ### addChecks
 A function that allows the addition of checks to the healthcheck.
 The function is called as `addChecks(fail, pass)`.
 You will call `fail()` or `pass()` depending on your desired state.